Van Eyck to Van Dyck: Flemish artists in focus ADED11610

 - Available to Erasmus Students: No

-This course explores the remarkable developments in oil painting made by five outstanding Flemish artists who enjoyed international renown.
-Each week we will look at a different artist: Jan Van Eyck, Rogier Van der Weyden, Pieter Breughel the elder, Peter Paul Rubens and Anthony Van Dyck, exploring their work in its social and historical context with reference to major examples in European and British national and public collections.
+This course explores the remarkable contribution to painting made by five outstanding Flemish artists who enjoyed international renown.
+Each week we will look at a different artist and while we focus on the following five artists, Van Eyck, Van der Weyden, Bruegel the elder, Rubens and Van Dyck, we will explore their work in its social and historical context, including consideration of the status and work of contemporary women artists such as Catharina Van Hemessen and Clara Peeters.
+Reference will be made to major examples in European and British national and public collections.

 2 hours per week for 5 weeks